ADG-VIT/Learning-Web-Dev-2k19/Sarthak/Task3/README.md

 # Learning-Web-Dev-2k19
  upload your task3 here

-I have not done css styling
-I have not added timer
+I have not made the site responsive

 I don't know jQuery